 The liquid on the pages was fresh, which is even worse.
 It suggests he's been sobbing into it more recently.

-Keep in mind the pages are fresh even when the Ice King is in his palace, so it's not like the pages had just been coated in ice, which melted when he went outside.
+The pages are fresh even when the Ice King is in his palace, so it's not like the pages had just been coated in ice, which melted when he went outside.

 The Ice King's scribbled lyrics on the old newspaper article documenting one of his discoveries.
 In brainstorming a love song for princesses, he almost writes that he's been working on his personality.
 He ended up changing it to "working on [his] pecs".
 Either he gave up hope that he could change his personality for the better, or he doesn't understand that he really needs to.
 Tragic either way.